We were engaged by the Commonwealth Department of Health to assist the Review of National Aged Care Quality Regulatory Processes.

 In response to the Oakden Report, which detailed failures in the quality of care residents received at the Oakden Older Persons Mental Service in South Australia, the Minister for Aged Care, Ken Wyatt, in May 2017 announced a Review of National Aged Care Regulatory Processes, and appointed Kate Carnell AO and Professor Ron Paterson ONZM to lead the review.

 What we did for the Review

-Hamilton Stone provided extensive research, writing and editorial advice for this important Review.
+Hamilton Stone provided research, writing and editorial advice for this important Review.
 Our work spanned researching and evaluating current regulation, data analysis and investigation of the Oakden facility's assessment history, and fact-checking and auditing of the research undertaken by other consultants and stakeholders.
 We prepared content across a number of the Review's chapters and recommendations, and worked closely with Department of Health staff who also assisted the Review.

 The Report had an immediate impact, with the Government implementing one of the critical recommendations straightaway - unnannounced audits of residential aged care homes replacing announced visits.
 It was widely covered by media, including the Sydney Morning Herald, the ABC, the Guardian, and NewsMail.
 Peak body Council of the Ageing (COTA) welcomed the report and its key recommendations, saying that the report contains "bold but realistic recommendations to strengthen and sharpen accreditation and complaints processes."

 Reforms have since continued to flow from the Report's recommendations, including the establishment of a new national independent Aged Care Quality and Safety Commission, supported by peak bodies including National Seniors Australia and Dementia Australia.